 Ryan directed the BCC from 2010 until 2017.
 Under his leadership the Chorale advanced its reputation for choral excellence.
 One stellar accomplishment out of many was the recent presentation of Gretchaninoff’s entire Passion Week, a stunning and extended a cappella work rarely heard outside of Russia.

-Ryan brought national acclaim to the choral program at Lynden Christian School while teaching there from 2005 until 2017.
+Ryan also brought excellence to the choral program at Lynden Christian School while teaching there from 2005 until 2017.
 He was a member of Male Ensemble Northwest and sang tenor professionally with Charles Bruffy and the two-time Grammy award-winning Phoenix Chorale for six years.

 A versatile musician with many areas of expertise, Tim Fitzpatrick has pursued a career that is supported by outstanding academic achievements and diverse musical endeavors.
 He received his Bachelor of Arts degree in piano from Western Washington University in 1982.
 His areas of focus included piano, harpsichord, choral music and acco